StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 To enable token-based authentication, the following parameters should be included in the section `authentcation.token_auth` of each StackState Agent V2 Splunk check configuration file:

 * **name** - Name of the user who will use this token.
 * **initial\_token** - An initial, valid token.
-This token will be used once only and then replaced with a new generated token requested by the integration.
+This token is used once only and then replaced with a new generated token requested by the integration.
 * **audience** - The Splunk token audience.
 * **token\_expiration\_days** - Validity of the newly requested token.
 Default 90 days.
 * **renewal\_days** - Number of days before a new token should be refreshed.
 Default 10 days.